buildbuddy-io/buildbuddy/website/blog/multiple-xcode-configurations-with-rules_xcodeproj-1-3.md

 This is a pretty exciting release, as it adds support for multiple Xcode configurations (e.g. Debug and Release).
 Since early in rules_xcodeproj’s development, being able to have more than the default Debug configuration has been highly requested.
-We would have implemented support much sooner, bu because rules_xcodeproj accounts for every file path and compiler/linker flag, in order to have rock solid indexing and debugging support, it wasn’t an easy task.
+We would have implemented support much sooner, but because rules_xcodeproj accounts for every file path and compiler/linker flag, in order to have rock solid indexing and debugging support, it wasn’t an easy task.